Thiousi/kirby-color-list/README.md

 - [ ] Test (not sure default is working)
 - [ ] Display color value in tooltip maybe?
 - [ ] Make it Kirby CLI and git submodule friendly

+## Thanks
+- @jenstornell for the Boiler field
+- @ian-cox for his help designing the field and inspiration with the color field
+- @Konstantinfr for his patience